msrishav-28/EduFlow-AI-Powered-Education-Platform/README.md

 -   The Flask backend sends this response back to the frontend, where it is dynamically displayed to the user.

 ## 🤝 Contributing

+CI pipeline (GitHub Actions) runs lint, type-check, tests, and build on pushes / PRs to `master`.

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.